michaljaz/webmc/README.md

 ## About

-**Web-minecraft is minecraft client written in Javascript.** From web browser this client connects to node.js server and then to real minecraft server, so you can play minecraft in the browser.
+**Web-minecraft is minecraft client written in Javascript.** From web browser this client connects to proxy that translates websocket to TCP and then to real minecraft server, so you can play minecraft in the browser.

 ## Instructions